 Given the exceptional quality, most electric guitars from this manufacturer are pretty expensive, but there are also a couple of options for beginners.

 The Godin Session HT is a perfect example.
 It is a quality guitar, which is at the same time relatively affordable and there is no doubt it would stay with you for a very long time.

 Famous for legendary super strats from the 80s, the California-based company went through a pretty dark period in the 90s.

-In 2002, it was acquired by Fender and these days, Charvel is once again a major player on the market.
-The range of models this company offers today is bigger than ever, while the list of artists who use these instruments is impressive.
+In 2002, it was acquired by Fender, and these days, Charvel is once again a major player in the market.
+The range of models this company offers today is bigger than ever, and the list of artists who use these instruments is impressive.

 While most products are professional-grade and pretty expensive, there are still a couple of guitars that seem like a great choice for beginners.